nazmus-sakibb/football-teams/README.md

-# Getting Started with Football Teams
+# Getting Started with Football Teams again

 This project was bootstrapped with React router.
 This project is showing English Premier League teams and if anyone click `Explore` button, it will be open in new tab with that particular club information.
 You can visit that site from here...
 [Football Teams](https://football-teams.netlify.app/).